Is your mint plant exploding to the point that you feel guilty for not using it?

 Yeah, me too.

-The great thing about mint is that it smells heavenly and it’s so easy to grow.
+The great thing about mint is that it smells heavenly and it’s super easy to grow.
 (Quick tip: always give it it’s own container or it will choke out your garden.)
 The not-so-great thing about mint is that no one really knows what to do with it, in the US at least, because we mostly see mint in sweet-tasting preparations.

 Not anymore!
-Mint itself is not any sweeter than basil or other more common herbs, you just have to get creative (any maybe a little brave) to try it in savory dishes.
+Mint itself is not any sweeter than basil or other more common herbs, you just have to get creative (and maybe a little brave) to try it in savory dishes.
 It’s really great in just about everything.

 Beyond all of that, growing your own herbs is one of the most cost-effective ways to eat well and add a gourmet touch to your food.
 A sprouted herb plant is only about $3 (even the organic ones!) and will yield food for months, maybe even years.
 Buying a small packet of herbs at the store is usually $3 or more, and it’s only enough for one recipe.
-I plant mint, basil, chives, rosemary, thyme and a few others every year, usually for less than 20 bucks, and I use them almost daily.
+I plant mint, basil, chives, rosemary, thyme, and a few others every year, usually for less than 20 bucks, and I use them almost daily.
 It’s a no-brainer.

 Back to the mint.
 If you have more mint than you know what to do with this should help…

 Berries and mint pair beautifully.
 Mix plain unsweetened Greek yogurt with strawberries (or mixed berries) and sprinkle with chopped fresh mint.
 De-lish.

 Use 5-10 big leaves or more depending on how strong you want it.
 Tear the leaves and place in a mug, then muddle the leaves for a few seconds with the back of a wooden spoon.
 Pour hot (not boiling) water over the leaves and let steep 5-10 minutes.
 You can remove the leaves or leave them in (punny!) – I leave them in and eat them as I sip.